The CSFTA Constitution and bylaws

 • Reduced (25mm) and Mini (15mm) hit-zones

-• Max of two 15mm to max distance of 25yds.
+• Only two 15mm kills to max distance of 25yds on freestyle (not discipline lanes).

 • 15mm targets should be positioned no more than +/- 2metres from the feet of the competitor standing at the gate.

-• All other reduced diameter hit-zones shall be 25mm, a maximum of 5 set out to maximum of 35 yds.
+• All other reduced diameter hit-zones shall be 25mm, a maximum of 8 set out to 35 yds on freestyle lanes and 20yards on a discipline lane.

 • Discipline targets (enforced kneeling or standing lanes)